 - Collect employee contributions and pay these together with their own employer contributions, as certified by the Fund Actuary, to the administering authority within the statutory timescales; - Notify the administering authority of any new Scheme members and any other membership changes promptly; - Develop a policy on certain discretions and exercise those discretions as permitted under the Regulations; - Meet the costs of any augmentations or other additional costs in accordance with agreed policies and procedures; and - Pay any exit payments due on ceasing participation in the Fund.

 Scheme members

-Active Scheme members are required to make contributions into the Fund as set by the Ministry of Housing, Communities and Local Government (MHCLG).
+Active Scheme members are required to make contributions into the Fund as set by the Department for Levelling Up, Housing and Communities (DLUHC).